marcinzygan/rezon-product-catalogue/README.md

 - added pages o_nas , poityka_prywatnosci , handlowcy , kontakt .
 - added logic for searchBar to get input value .
 - add all CSS styling and media queries for mobile , tablet and desktop devices.
+- added logic to search all products by entered value.

 # 📫 Find me on <a href="https://marcin-zygan.com">marcin-zygan.com</a>